dfgordon/Realm/scripts/README.md

 Deploy to Disk Images
 ---------------------

 All disk images can be deployed in seconds using `deploy-release.py`.
 This calls `deploy-dos33.py`, `deploy-prodos.py`, and `deploy-installer`.
 These in turn make heavy use of `a2kit`.
-The script generates both WOZ and DO/PO versions of the distribution.
 The [wiki](https://github.com/dfgordon/Realm/wiki) has more.